cloudmesh-community/www/content/home/about.md

 +++

 Cloudmesh has a large number of community contributors.
 The community is managed in github.
-They are mostly from classes taught at Indiana Univerity.
-The number is actually much larger as previous classes have not been integrated in github.
+This includes a large number of projects that have been conducted at Indiana University .
+The number is actually much larger as previous projects are not integrated in our public github.

 The list of currently managed projects in github can be found at